 Strength of the River - Laxwesa Wa - film found in SD71 LRC

 film by Barb Cranmer is 54 minutes long.
 Excellent source for demonstrating how important salmon and the fishery is to Aborigial people today and in the past.

 Found in the attached powerpoint with audio embedded.
-Kids love practising these words!
+Words found from First Voices Kids love practising these words!